ADT Self Setup Review and Cost

 Can ADT monitoring centers see my camera footage?

-No, only you can monitor your camera footage.
-However, with video verification, ADT monitoring centers can briefly access your recordings at the time of alerts to verify whether or not there’s a real emergency to cut down on false alarms and improve alert response times for real emergencies.
+Yes, but only with the Complete Monitoring plan.
+ADT monitoring centers can briefly access your recordings at the time of alerts to verify whether or not there’s a real emergency to cut down on false alarms and improve alert response times for real emergencies.

 -